hyperledger-cacti/cacti/OVERVIEW.md

 - Data transfers
 - Asset transfers
 - Asset exchanges
-- Verification of proofs in the response by the requesting network

 You can find details on these use cases (or _modes_ of interoperation) in [Interoperability Modes](https://hyperledger-labs.github.io/weaver-dlt-interoperability/docs/external/interoperability-modes).